Thomas Gold: Panspermia and pulsars

-Relationship with NASA
+Moon dust and NASA

 From the 1950s, Gold served as a consultant to NASA and held positions on several national space committees, including the President's Science Advisory Committee, as the United States tried to develop its space program.
-At the time, scientists were engaged in a heated debate over the physical properties of the moon's surface.
+At the time, scientists were engaged in a heated debate over the physical properties of the Moon's surface.
 In 1955, he predicted that the Moon was covered by a layer of fine rock powder stemming from "the ceaseless bombardment of its surface by Solar System debris".
 This led to the dust being jokingly referred to as "Gold dust" or "Gold's dust".
 Gold initially suggested that astronauts would sink into the dust, but upon later analysis of impact craters and electrostatic fields, he determined that the astronauts' boots would sink only three centimeters into the Moon's surface.
 In any case, NASA sent unmanned Surveyors to analyze the conditions on the surface of the Moon.
-Gold was ridiculed by fellow scientists, not only for his hypothesis, but for the approach he took in communicating NASA's concerns to the American public; in particular, some experts were infuriated with his usage of the term "moon dust" in reference to lunar regolith.
+Gold was ridiculed by fellow scientists, not only for his hypothesis, but for the approach he took in communicating NASA's concerns to the American public; in particular, some experts were infuriated with his usage of the term "Moon dust" in reference to lunar regolith.
 When the Apollo 11 crew landed on the Moon in 1969 and brought back the first samples of lunar rocks, researchers found that lunar soil was in fact powdery.
 Gold said the findings were consistent with his hypothesis, noting that "in one area as they walked along, they sank in between five and eight inches".
 However, Gold received little credit for his correct prediction, and was even criticized for his original prediction of a deep layer of lunar dust.
 Gold had also contributed to the Apollo program by designing the Apollo Lunar Surface Closeup Camera (ALSCC) (a kind of stereo camera) used on the Apollo 11, 12, and 14 missions.